-No grantee will be awarded more than two deadline extensions during the grant period; such extensions should be justified by the grantee and approved by AFAC.
+No grantee will be awarded more than two deadline extensions during the grant period.
+Such extensions should be justified by the grantee and approved by AFAC.

-These include artistic, cultural, social and educational institutions, galleries, centers and organizations, governmental and non-governmental, that are engaging with contemporary Arab arts and culture.
+These include artistic, cultural, social and educational institutions, galleries, centers and both governmental and non-governmental organizations that engage with regional arts and culture.

 AFAC will not consider applications submitted by: